Updated

 Note that a person will not be charged under this statute if:

-- he or she assisted in a suicide, and
+- they assisted in a suicide, and

 In this case, the party would be charged with the offense of “attempting to assist in a suicide.”